What does FAQ mean?

 Resolume will always work best with a single graphic card.
 We can guarantee Resolume will work with all outputs from a single card.

-Although it has support for multiple cards, we cannot guarantee that this will work without problems.
+Although Resolume supports multiple cards, we cannot guarantee that every combination will work without problems.
 Our forum is full of users that have run Resolume setups with 12 outputs and more, but also with users that had problems getting a certain combination of cards to work.

 Your mileage may vary, and we recommend to ask the forum for help planning a setup with more than 6 outputs.